 - mobile organised-crime groups

 Management and control

 Europol is accountable at the EU level to the Council of Ministers for Justice and Home Affairs.

 The Council is responsible for the main control and guidance of Europol.
-It appoints the Director and the Deputy Directors, and approves Europol’s budget (which is part of the general budget of the EU), together with the European Parliament.
+It appoints the Executive Director and the Deputy Directors, and approves Europol’s budget (which is part of the general budget of the EU), together with the European Parliament.
 It also can adopt, together with the European Parliament, regulations related to Europol’s work.
 Each year the Council forwards a special report to the European Parliament on the work of Europol.

-He is assisted by three Deputy Directors:
+She is assisted by three Deputy Executive Directors:

-- Luis de Eusebio Ramos, Capabilities Department
+- Luis de Eusebio Ramos, Capabilities Directorate

 Europol staff members come from a wide variety of backgrounds and nations.